bcaffo/regmodsbook/manuscript/07_inference.md

 x             3721.0      81.79   45.50 6.751e-40
 ~~~

-So the first column are the actual estimates.
+The first column is the actual estimates.
 The second is the standard
 errors, the third is the t value (the first divided by the second) and the
 final is the t probability of getting an unsigned statistic that large under
 the null hypothesis (the P-value for the two sided test).